Genius740Code/Sol-tg-bot/README.md

 ## Security Considerations

-- Private keys are encrypted with AES-256
+- Private keys are encrypted with AES-128-GCM (using 64-bit derived keys)
 - Rate limiting to prevent API abuse
 - Error handling and logging